wix/nextjs-commerce/README.md

 For this template to fully function, you need to set up a Wix Store before developing.

 Here you can find the [full documentation on getting started with Wix Headless](https://dev.wix.com/docs/go-headless/getting-started/about-headless/about-wix-headless).
-Explore to the documentation to learn more about building headless experiences with Wix.
+Explore the documentation to learn more about building headless experiences with Wix.

 ### Create a new Wix Store TL;DR